To plan a Wine & Cheese party, start preparing several weeks in advance.

 Put your sparkling wine in the fridge overnight to ensure it is ready for the event.
 It takes a while to prepare a cheese plate, so keep that in mind.
 You can make the cheese board ahead of time and put it in the fridge.
 Just remember to take it out about an hour before serving so it can warm up to room temperature.

 2-3 hours before the party

 Set the table, and take care of getting all the last-minute things in place.

-1 to 2 hours before the party
+1-2 hours before the party

-Until 30 minutes before party
+Until 30 minutes before the party

 How long can a cheese platter sit out?